-The LGBTQ Student Advisory Council is a standing council supporting the Office in achieving its mission and is comprised of students who represent the College, graduate divisions, and professional schools.
+The SSS Student Advisory Council is a standing council supporting the Office in achieving its mission and is comprised of students who represent the College, graduate divisions, and professional schools.
 The purpose of the Student Advisory Council is to:

 - Develop new ways to engage and support students, with a focus on strengthening self-efficacy, resilience, and sense of belonging.

 - In consultation with the Director, interface with University leadership on a regular basis and promote collaboration.

 - Actively seek feedback from SSS students about their experiences on campus and identify opportunities for collaboration with student organizations.

 - Support the Office in advocating for the concerns of SSS student communities within the University administration and the student body.